Skip to content

 Dualshock 4

-After you connect the DS4, you should see the device name under the /dev directory:
+After you connect the DS4, you should see the device name under the /dev directory by:

 ds4red